jacksoncharles/laravel-searchable-endpoints/README.md

 ```

 ## Parameter Trait
 The [parameter trait](https://github.com/webconfection/illuminate-searchable-repositories/blob/master/src/Traits/ParameterTrait.php) enables you to pass a multi-dimensional array into your repository using the setParameters() method.
-The parameter will then be used to build your query and the results can be retrieved using of any the convential repository methods: all, paginate, find, findBy, first and count.
+The parameter will then be used to build your query and the results can be retrieved using of any the conventional repository methods: all, paginate, find, findBy, first and count.

 Thirteen comparison operators are currently supported.
 Where the key of each array maps to a searchable item (eg: database column) in permanent storage.
 Further examples can be found inside the [test suite](https://github.com/webconfection/illuminate-searchable-repositories/blob/master/tests/CriteriaTest.php)